sonali4794/Data-Mining-PS4/Exercise-4.md

 The idea is to see if there is any visible appearance of clustering based on color of wine and/or quality of wine.
 We work with 2 and 10 clusters for wine and quality seperation respectively.
 We perform both kmeans clustering and hierarchial clustering.
-But dues to presence of too many outliers hierarchial clustering doesnt provide satisfying results.
+But due to presence of too many outliers hierarchial clustering doesnt provide satisfying results.
 Next we also explore PCA.
 We start with 2 summaries and that gives us good results for clustering based on color of wine.
 To get better results for clustering based on quality we try with 4 components that cummulatively explain nearly 74% of the variation in the data but individually dont explain much.

 Lets look at Kmeans and Kmeans++ clustering.

+KMEANS

-KMEANS Analyse if any clustering occurs with 2 clusters based on wine color
+Analyse if any clustering occurs with 2 clusters based on wine color

 ![](Exercise-4_files/figure-markdown_github/unnamed-chunk-2-1.png)